offmor/mari/marilib/examples/raspberry-pi/README.md

 ```

 ### NOTES:
+- It will take some seconds for the TUI to launch as the gateway port is being prepared.
-- Do not plug the nRF while the Raspberry Pi (rPi) is on, always plug in
+- Do not plug the nRF or turn it on while the Raspberry Pi (rPi) is on, always plug in and
-when the rPi is turned off.
+turn it onwhen the rPi is turned off.
-- Do not unplug the nRF directly, you need to eject it or remove it when the
+- Do not unplug the nRF or turn it off directly, you need to eject it or remove it when the
 Raspberry Pi is off or you will cause damage to the rPi and unpredicted
 behavior when running the TUI (it will crash).